Court of Criminal Jurisdiction (NSW): Jurisdiction

 The court was empowered to deal with any crimes committed in the colony of New South Wales.
 The colony at that time took in what is now Tasmania, then called Van Diemen's Land, Victoria, Queensland, South Australia, the Northern Territory, the Australian Capital Territory, and of the course the current state of New South Wales.
 The scope of the colony was quite limited in its early days, so jurisdiction over places such as South Australia did not practically occur.
 In the case of Van Diemen's Land, the court rarely sat there, and prisoners were brought to Sydney for trial, or dealt with summarily in Hobart.
 The court also had jurisdiction to deal with offences in the colony of Norfolk Island, although it did not sit on that island.
 Prisoners were usually shipped back to Sydney to be dealt with.
 Technically, the court had jurisdiction over offences committed in New Zealand but practically did not deal with any such matters.

 Constitution

-The court was a statutory court established under an act of the British Parliament.
+The court was a statutory court established under an act of the Parliament of the United Kingdom.
 The court had virtually unlimited powers to deal with criminal offences.
 The court was constituted by the colony's Deputy Judge Advocate, or as the office came to be more commonly called, Judge Advocate.
 He sat, as president of the court, with six military officers to constitute the tribunal.
 The first Deputy Judge Advocate was David Collins.

 In its early days, the court was convened when required.
 It was convened following a precept issued by the Governor under his hand and seal.
 There were therefore no regular sittings during the early years of the settlement, and it met only whenever the Governor summoned it.